(Detroit, Michigan, November 20, 1894 – Scampton, Lincolnshire, England, March 12, 1918).1

-The men were eager to start learning to fly, but, because there were not enough openings for them at training squadrons, most of them, including Middleditch, were sent at the beginning of November 1918 to a machine gunnery school, Camp Harrowby, near Grantham in Lincolnshire.
+The men were eager to start learning to fly, but, because there were not enough openings for them at training squadrons, most of them, including Middleditch, were sent at the beginning of November 1918 to a machine gunnery school, Harrowby Camp, near Grantham in Lincolnshire.
 There they spent two weeks learning about and practicing with the Vickers machine gun.
 Then, in mid-November, it was determined that there was room at training squadrons for fifty of the Grantham cadets, and Middleditch was among those selected.

 Along with nine others (Adolf M. Drey, William Wyman Mathews, Vincent Paul Oatis, Pudrith, Joseph Hiserodt Sharpe, Fred Trufant Shoemaker, Walter Andrew Stahl, Lynn Lemuel Stratton, and Ervin David Shaw) he set off on November 19, 1917, for Waddington, about twenty miles north of Grantham, where several R.F.C. training squadrons were located; Middleditch was assigned to No. 44 T.S.6

 At Waddington Middleditch would have begun his training on Maurice Farman Shorthorns (“Rumpties”) and then moved on to Avros and perhaps DH.6s—all training planes—before beginning instruction on an operational plane, presumably a DH.4.
 He evidently made rapid progress; his fellow second Oxford detachment member Ludwig William Deetjen wrote in his diary that Middleditch and Pudrith were recommended for their commissions on January 15, 1918; this would have entailed graduating from the first stage of R.F.C. pilot training.7 On February 11, 1918, Pershing forwarded the recommendation that Middleditch, along with Pudrith and Stahl, be commissioned a first lieutenant.
-The confirming telegram (which also confirmed Leach’s appointment) was dated February 20, 1918; these men were thus apparently the first of the second Oxford detachment to be commissioned.8
+The confirming telegram (which also confirmed Leach’s appointment) was dated February 20, 1918; these men were thus apparently the first members of the second Oxford detachment to be commissioned.8